braze-inc/braze-docs/_docs/_api/postman_collection.md

 ## Setting Up Your Postman Environment

 The Braze Postman Collection uses a templating variable, `{{instance_url}}`, to substitute the REST API URL of your Braze instance into the pre-built requests and the `{{api_key}}` variable for your API Key.
 Rather than having to manually edit all requests in the Collection, you can set up this variable in your Postman environment.
-You can either select our templated environment from the dropdown in the corner of our API documentation or create your own.
+You can either select our templated environment (Braze REST API) from the dropdown and replace the variable values with your own, or you can set up your own environment.

-To create your own, please follow the steps below:
+To set up your own, please follow the steps below:

 1. Click on the gear icon in the top right corner of your Postman app. ![Managing Environments][2]{: height="40%" width="40%"}
 2. Select "Manage Environments" to open a modal window which displays your active environments.